The best snorkeling spots in the world (2025 update)

 Snorkelers can view sea turtles and colorful corals at the Great Barrier Reef in Australia

-Why it’s unique: see endemic marine life you won’t find anywhere else in the world
+Why it’s unique: Endemic marine life found nowhere else

 Easiest access: South America